Wesley Willis: Life and career

-In 1991, after befriending some musicians from Chicago's alternative rock scene and recording several solo albums, he formed the punk rock band The Wesley Willis Fiasco.
+In 1991, after befriending some musicians from Chicago's alternative rock scene and recording several solo albums, he formed the punk rock band the Wesley Willis Fiasco.
 The band developed a popular underground following as well as attention from musicians such as Eddie Vedder, Henry Rollins, Mike D., Jello Biafra, and the members of White Zombie; and soon caught the attention of Rick Rubin at American Recordings, an independent label distributed by Warner Bros.
 Records.
-In early 1994, Willis recorded with the Canadian industrial-metal band Monster Voodoo Machine and appeared on their Juno Award-winning debut album Suffersystem (RCA Records).
+In early 1994, Willis recorded with the Canadian industrial-metal band Monster Voodoo Machine and appeared on their Juno Award-winning debut studio album Suffersystem (RCA Records).
 In 1995, American Recordings signed Willis as a solo musician; the Wesley Willis Fiasco subsequently broke up in 1996.
 He went on to record numerous solo albums of novelty rock (two for American Recordings and the remainder for several independent labels or recorded, marketed and released independently by Willis himself), toured frequently, and was profiled on MTV.
-On September 26, 1996, he was a guest on The Howard Stern Show where he played nearly identical songs about Baba Booey and Howard Stern.
+On September 26, 1996, he was a guest on The Howard Stern Show where he played songs about Baba Booey and Howard Stern.
 During his many tours and live appearances, Willis became "famous for greeting fans with a headbutt"; this left him with a distinctive permanent bruise on his forehead.

 Death

-On August 21, 2003, Willis died due to complications from chronic myelogenous leukemia in Skokie, Illinois.
+On August 21, 2003, Willis died due to complications from chronic myelogenous leukemia in Skokie, Illinois, at age 40.

 Legacy

 In 2013, a supporting character named Milan was introduced for the ongoing Wonder Woman comic.
 A blind demigod with the power of far-sight and half-brother to Wonder Woman, his physical appearance and mannerisms are based on Wesley Willis.

 Willis has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis", according to journalist Steve Marsh.

-Willis is referenced on the song "Get Famous" by American indie rock band The Mountain Goats, released on September 14, 2020, with the line "Wesley Willis taught me how to write about you".
-The song references themes of fame and the exploitation and downfall of those who achieve it.